OracularIS/smartdevops/docs/setupguide/policymain/policies/gitpolicy.md

 ### Git Users
 All BY users that need the ability to check in must be users in GIT.
 Furthermore, they should generate a token for themselves as that is needed during check in.
 Both GITHUB and BitBucket support the conncept of these tokens.
 During check in, users provide the git credentials.

+### Git Client Setup on BY Server
+Smart IS Git integration provides the capability to perform git operations from the MOCA layer.
+This requires that git is installed on the BY MOCA Server.
+#### Windows
+* Install the git-bash software on the server
+* Record the path to the git.exe
+* Record the path to bash.exe which is located in the GIT installation folder

+#### Linux
+* Install the necessary pacages for git
+* Record the path to the git binary
+* Record the path to bash binary

 ### Git Integration Concepts
 The users develop in a common environment that is shared with other users.
 Typically that implies
 * Code is maintained in a common LES folder